phphleb/maskolog/readme.md

        ->finalize($isEnableMasking);
 ```

+_If you catch all errors in your application at the end of the process to log them, then use the `sendToLog` method of that exception to have the log generated and sent._

 And with the addition of the MaskingExceptionInterface interface (in the example for MaskedException), you can get all the necessary data from the logger:

 ```php